 - $1500 – this is a ‘total’ of what a ‘regular’ visitor of the summit should expect to pay: $800 for admission to the summit and $700 for flights & hotels

 - $3000 – this is the minimum for a sponsor – Atlassian vendor – for the so-called ‘Innovation booth’.
 Google “Summit U.S. 2017 Sponsorship Prospectus” for more

 - And the price list just begins with Innovator Sponsors.
 Higher charged are Lounge sponsors > Bronze sponsors > Silver sponsors > Gold sponsors > Platinum sponsors > Diamond sponsors ;) We paid for the Gold package in 2016, 2017 and 2018…

 Do I need a sponsor package?
 Isn’t a regular admission enough for a reseller or vendor?
 Well, in fact we, a development company and Top Vendor, did that back in 2014.
 We just purchased two times ‘admit one’ and hopped the pond for San Jose.

 How does Atlassian feed guests?

 There is breakfast around 8 to 9 a.m. and lunch, and expect coffee stalls throughout the summit.
-Compared to the 2017 Barcelona we saw improvements in 2018 – there was enough food and time to eat.
+Compared to the 2017 Barcelona we saw improvements in 2018 – there were enough food and time to eat.

 How have the Summit evolved?

 It’s more appropriate to ask: how has Atlassian changed?
 Beards, t-shirts and even tracksuits are part of their image, but we certainly should not judge the corporation by haute couture.
-Instead we’d like to point out these ‘trends’:
+Instead, we’d like to point out these ‘trends’: